CTest is a test automation tool distributed as part of CMake.

 Create CTest configurations

-Go to CTest Application from the list of templates:, click and select
+In the main menu, go to CTest Application from the list of templates:, click and select

 Provide the configuration name and specify the settings.